Leather and Lace: Recording and composition

 Although Jennings was, at the time of the album's release, most famous for his involvement with the outlaw country movement, Leather and Lace abandons the outlaw image in favor of calmer selections consisting partly of love songs.
 The medley of "The Wild Side of Life"/"It Wasn't God Who Made Honky Tonk Angels" (originally 1952 hits for Hank Thompson and Kitty Wells respectively) was released rather successfully as a single, reaching #10 on the country charts.
 Waylon sings solo vocals on "What's Happened to Blue Eyes", a song Jessi wrote and originally recorded on her 1975 album, I'm Jessi Colter.
 The Colter composition "Storms Never Last" had appeared on Jennings' previous 1980 album, Music Man, and is presented here as a duet for the first time.
 "You Never Can Tell (C'est la Vie)" is a well-known Chuck Berry song (with a country version having charted a few years prior by Emmylou Harris).
-"I Ain't the One" is a reprise of an earlier duet that had been the B-side to their 1970 duet cover "Suspicious Minds".
+"I Ain't the One" is a remix of an earlier duet that had been the B-side to their 1970 duet cover "Suspicious Minds".
 The album closes with Jennings' solo vocals on the song, "You're Not My Same Sweet Baby", written and originally recorded by one of his favorite songwriters, Mickey Newbury.

-Stevie Nicks had been commissioned by Jennings to write a single for this album which would have been the title cut, although the song did not appear on the album.
+Stevie Nicks had been commissioned by Jennings to write a song for this album which would have been the title cut, but it did not end up on the record.
 Nicks went on to record the song as a duet with Don Henley on her 1981 album, Bella Donna, and it would become a top-ten U.S. hit later that year.
 Jennings had recorded the Nicks composition "Gold Dust Woman" for his 1978 duet album with Willie Nelson entitled Waylon and Willie.

 Reception

-Leather and Lace peaked at #11 on Billboard's country albums chart.
+Leather and Lace peaked at No. 11 on Billboard's country albums chart.
 AllMusic: "The outlaw movement had run its course by the time Leather and Lace was made, so Colter and Jennings were free to make their overdue duet album without having to prop up that particular facade.
 The result is an enjoyable half-hour of husband-and-wife music, comfortable as an old shoe."